QinyueZheng/linguistic_datastory/index.md

 Intuitively, if the linguistic signs are salient, there's no need to predict, the conversation failure is easily noticed.
 Given this, we would hope for subtle cues.
 Here we mainly look into **sentiment**, **politeness** and **talkativeness**.

 ### Sentiment
-In conversations, there are positive sentiment (e.g. “I will still be thrilled if …”), negative sentiment (e.g. “It’s not a great expression …”) or neural sentiment (e.g. flat questions).
+In conversations, there are positive sentiment (e.g. “I will still be thrilled if …”), negative sentiment (e.g. “It’s not a great expression …”) and neural sentiment (e.g. flat questions).
 Changes in sentiment can reflect emotional responses, social affect, as well as the status of the relationship as a whole (<span style="color:blue">Gottman and Levenson, 2000</span>; <span style="color:blue">Wang and Cardie, 2014</span>).
 We quantify the proportion of exchanged sentences that transmit positive, neutral and negative sentiment using the Stanford Sentiment Analyzer (<span style="color:blue">Socher et al., 2013</span>).

 {% include imbalance_sentiment_combine.html %}

-From the figure we find that an imbalance in the amount of positive sentiment expressed by the speakers is a subtle sign that the conversation will end in personal attack.
+From the figure we find that an imbalance in the amount of positive sentiment expressed by the speakers is a subtle sign that the conversation will end in personal attacks.
 When looking closer at who is the source of the imbalance, we find that it is the "victims" that use significantly less positive sentiment than the "perpetrators", who eventually say something toxic.
 This is surprising and somewhat counterintuitive.

 ### Politeness
 Differences in levels of politeness can echo betrayals in Diplomacy games (<span style="color:blue">Niculae et al., 2015</span>).
 Using the Stanford Politeness classifier, we measure the politeness of each utterance.
 It is unexpected to see that editors online show very little politeness in the conversations.
 But it is reasonable since when surfing online, basically no one knows you and you know no one.
 Anonymous sometimes can reveal the true human nature.

 {% include imbalance_politeness_combine.html %}

-We can also see that the both parties involved in an awry conversation show less politeness compared with the participants in an ontrack conversation.
+We can also see that both parties involved in an awry conversation show less politeness compared with the participants in an ontrack conversation.
 Besides, conversations gone awry show a slight imbalance between the level of politeness.
-Not surprisingly, the attacker who jeopardize the conversation is more impolite, which also reflects that Politeness is not an ideal subtle cue to foretell the track of conversations.
+Not surprisingly, the attacker who jeopardizes the conversation is more impolite, which also reflects that Politeness is not an ideal subtle cue to foretell the track of conversations.

-### Talktiveness
+### Talkativeness
 Another conversational aspect is the amount of communication flowing between the conversation participants, in each direction.
 To quantify this, we simply use the number of words in each utterance.
-It seems that victims send a slightly more words than the attackers in a conversation.
+It seems that victims send slightly more words than the attackers in a conversation.
 While there is a subtle imbalance, it seems not significantly different.

 {% include imbalance_talktiveness_combine.html %}

 Anyway, these results show that there are indeed some subtle linguistic imbalance signals that are indicative of the future fate of the conversations.

 ## How Do They Perform?
-The intuition is that ontrack conversations will pertain the balance of the aforementioned linguistic cues, while the conversations that will go awry will show some imbalances.
+The intuition is that ontrack conversations will pertain to the balance of the aforementioned linguistic cues, while the conversations that will go awry will show some imbalances.
 Results from the above suggest that linguistic cues can be subtle signs of the conversation broken in the future.
 So, let's verify whether these linguistic cues are useful for prediction.

 To test whether these linguistic cues have any predictive power and to explore how they interact, we turn to a binary classification setting in which we try to detect whether the conversation will eventually go awry and devolve into a personal attack.
-Since the attactive utterances will unquestionably show the failure of conversations, we keep only the first two utterances of each conversation (i.e. The first message and the reply of it.) to see whether the “fate” of conversations can be predicted from the very beginning.
+Since the attactive utterances will unquestionably show the failure of conversations, we keep only the first two utterances of each conversation (i.e. The first message and the reply to it.) to see whether the “fate” of conversations can be predicted from the very beginning.
 We use the same balanced dataset as before, which contains half and half conversations that are ontrack and gone awry.

 ### Sentiment
 Firstly we use the sentiment score of the first and second utterances in conversations as input features to conduct logistic regression, the result achieves a cross-validation accuracy of 53% with 95% bootstrapped confidence.